 We’ve had several developers and publishers making use of the Feed as a daily blog tool.
 As a result it creates direct interaction between the creators and the fans.
 This is something we absolutely adore!
 Who doesn’t like a sneak peek behind the scenes of game development?

-It’s more than just one database
+It’s more than just one site

 We’re big believers in gathering all the useful information in one place, giving the industry tools to help reach a wider audience!